It looks like surrogacy could be an amazing option for you!

 However, non-anonymous donors, also called identified or known donors, may be willing to provide identifying information, exchange contact with the intended parents, and receive information about the intended parents and their children.
 Many donation programs keep this identifying information on file and allow the donor-conceived child to access it when he or she turns 18.

-Identified egg and sperm donors are often also friends or family members of the intended parents.
+Identified egg and sperm donors often include friends and family members of the intended parents.

 The relationship between a donor-conceived child and his or her sperm or egg donor can be compared to the relationship between a child who was adopted and his or her biological family.
 It has become clear through the increase in open adoption arrangements that knowledge of one’s genetic history can be very important to identity development, self-confidence, and more.